Why is SeaCure offset for the bite?

 Can a person with braces use a SeaCure mouthpiece?

 Definitely.
 The only difference when molding the SeaCure, is to not push on the cheeks, as this would cause the material to mold into the braces and make it difficult to get out.
 While wearing braces, the SeaCure mouthpiece should be remolded before going diving if it has been 30 days since the last time it was molded, as the teeth would have moved.

 I have a strong gag reflex.
 Can I use a SeaCure mouthpiece?

 Yes, but you may have to trim the mouthpiece.
 Some people do have a strong gag reflex and most often this comes from the back sides of the tongue.
-The inside flanges on the SeaCure mouthpiece can be trimmed, even all the way off if necessary to stop the gag reflex.
-And, the flanges on our X Type model have a tapered shape, which will not be as likely to cause a gag problem even without being trimmed.
+The inside flanges on the SeaCure mouthpiece can be trimmed, even all the way off if necessary, to stop the gag reflex.
+And, the flanges on our X Type model have a tapered shape, which will be less likely to cause a gag problem even without being trimmed.